SAP-samples/teched2021-ANA360/exercises/ex6/README.md

 <br>![](/exercises/ex6/images/06_0001.png)
 3. The page **Progress Overview** shows actual headcount numbers and the deviation to the plan.
 <br>![](/exercises/ex6/images/06_0002.png)
-4. The page **Gender Analysis** shows KPI’s and breakdowns related to male and female employees.
+4. The page **Gender Analysis** shows KPI’s and breakdowns related to the gender distribution of the workforce.
 <br>![](/exercises/ex6/images/06_0003.png)
 5. The page **External Workforce** shows headcount information related to external workforce and variances between actual and plan data.
 <br>![](/exercises/ex6/images/06_0004.png)